How Early Payment Can Help Your Business Survive a Recession

 Now is a good time to look into early payment, if you haven’t done so already.
 For a program like C2FO, generating more cash flow is as simple as logging in and selecting which customer invoices you want to receive early payment on.

-Welcome to the next recession
+Preparing for the next recession

 In times of trouble, we all tend to hunker down and stick with the familiar.
-We want to rely on that financial provider that’s served us for so many years, or to trust that the customer who makes up a sizable chunk of our business will continue to make timely payments.
+We want to rely on that financial provider that’s served us for so many years, or we want to trust that the customer who makes up a sizable chunk of our business will continue to make timely payments.

 That seemingly safe approach, however, may be the riskiest thing you could do in a recession.